opendcs/opendcs/docs/source/legacy-install-guide.rst

 .. code-block:: bash

-   migrateApp -I OpenDCS-Postgres -P full_path_to.properties
+   manageDatabase -I OpenDCS-Postgres -P full_path_to.properties
    # enter the Schema owner username and password when prompted.
    # You will be prompted for the number of numeric and text time series tables
    # enter appropriate values for you're expected data volume.